matteocontrini/NsqClient/README.md

 A basic but reliable **.NET Standard 2.0** library for publishing and subscribing to [NSQ](https://nsq.io/).

-It's currently used in production to handle tens of thousands of messages per week.
+It's currently used in production to handle hundreds of thousands of messages per week.

 ## Features